alexb7217/Minimal-Deployable-Django/README.md

 django-admin startproject --template https://github.com/username/repo/archive/master.zip --name=Procfile new_django_project .
 ```

+### Static Files
+Static files are pretty confusing.
+Whitenoise is an external Django library that makes it easier to use 1 server for both hosting Django and static files.
+Whitenoise requires and installed app and a layer of middleware to work correctly.

 When the project is ready to deploy, use the following steps to deploy to a server running Dokku:

 You will need to initiaize the project with git, at some point.
 If you haven't already: